diracdeltas/safebox/README.md

 # Safebox

 A simple Meteor app that encrypts files on the client side using a passphrase.
 Requires a browser with a working implementation of the AES-GCM webcrypto API.
-(Stable releases of Chrome/Firefox should work.)
+Stable releases of Chrome/Firefox should work, though note that Chrome restricts WebCrypto access to [secure origins](https://www.chromium.org/Home/chromium-security/prefer-secure-origins-for-powerful-new-features).

 License: GPLv3 &copy; 2015, Yan Zhu.
 All rights reserved.